partapparam/partapparam/README.md

 ## Hi 👋, I'm Parampartap "Param"
 ### A passionate, self-taught full-stack software engineer looking for my first job as an engineer after a successful 6 years in Sales.
-In the past 2 years, I began my learning journey and built projects in React, Node, and Python, I also managed to:
+##### 2 years ago, I began my learning journey and started building projects in React, Node, and Python at night, while managing to:
 - _Hit 201% of my quota_,
 - _Signed my company's largest US client and 3 out of the top 10_
 - _Signed $1.1m in ARR_
-- </h3>

 ### Now it's time to follow my passions and become an engineer